mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-submit-a-po.md

 **Example**: Netsuite is owned by Oracle, Inc. We are billed by Oracle but the software known at Mattermost is Netsuite.

-If you unable to locate the vendor and believe that your vendor is active, reach out to the accounting team at AP@mattermost.com or the [Purchases Channel](https://community.mattermost.com/private-core/channels/purchases).
+If you're unable to locate the vendor and believe that your vendor is active, reach out to the Accounting team at AP@mattermost.com or the [Purchases Channel](https://community.mattermost.com/private-core/channels/purchases).

 ## Requesting a Vendor

-If you are unable to find the vendor in question through the following 3 channels, then proceed to clicking the blue **Add Vendor** button and complete the basic vendor information.
+If you're unable to find the vendor in question through the recommended channels, then select the blue **Add Vendor** button and complete the basic vendor information:

 * Vendor Module
-* Vendor/Supplier search field on the Request a New Purchase Order form
+* **Vendor/Supplier** search field on the **Request a New Purchase Order** form
 * Accounting Team is unable to locate the vendor or DBA name

-If your vendor is a US vendor or supplier and you have a copy of their W-9, go ahead and upload the signed documents by clicking the blue **Upload W9** button Form as seen below.
-Do not check the box Send Welcome Email if this appears on your screen.
-The Finance Team will send the new vendor a welcome email once the PO has gone through the proper approval process.
+If your vendor is a US vendor or supplier and you have a copy of their W-9, upload the signed documents by clicking the blue **Upload W9** button.
+Don't check **Send Welcome Email** if this appears on your screen.
+The Finance team will send the new vendor a welcome email once the PO has gone through the proper approval process.

 ![](../../.gitbook/assets/How-to-submit-a-PO-6.PNG)

 When completing the New Vendor Details, be mindful of the following:

-* If the PO request is in a currency other than USD, you can use the currency in the “Currency Code” drop down menu.
+* If the PO request is in a currency other than USD, you can use the currency in the **Currency Code** drop down menu.
 After you submit the PO, the amount will convert to USD.

 ## How to complete PO Expenses section

 At the bottom half of the page under **Request a New Purchase Order** is a section titled **PO Expenses**.
 This should be completed as well, but don’t worry if you get this wrong.
-The Finance Team will be reviewing these sections thoroughly and modifying the PO forms on the back-end.
-That said, it is still beneficial to complete the following sections:
+The Finance team will be reviewing these sections thoroughly and modifying the PO forms on the back-end.
+That said, it's still beneficial to complete the following sections:

-1. **Category:** represents the type of spend that you will incur.
-A full list of expenses, definitions, and examples can be found Expense Category Definitions
+1. **Category:** Represents the type of spend that you will incur.
+A full list of expenses, definitions, and examples can be found in the Expense Category Definitions table.
-2. **Amount:** represents the total requested dollar amount.
+2. **Amount:** Represents the total requested dollar amount.
 The request should be based on the currency which the vendor will invoice Mattermost.
-The Currency Code selected above will drive the amount
+The **Currency Code** selected above will drive the amount.
-3. **Department:** should mirror the department selected in the section above
+3. **Department:** Should mirror the department selected in the section above.
-4. **Location:** should mirror the location selected in the section above
+4. **Location:** Should mirror the location selected in the section above.
-5. **Business Unit:** classifications used to categorize spend.
-A full list of expenses, definitions, and examples can be found in Business Unit Definitions
+5. **Business Unit:** Classifications used to categorize spend.
+A full list of expenses, definitions, and examples can be found in the Business Unit Definitions table.
-6. **Start and end dates:** should mirror the start and end dates in the section above
+6. **Start and end dates:** Should mirror the start and end dates in the section above.
-7. **Memo:** please copy and paste the test from the Description section above
+7. **Memo:** Copy and paste the text from the **Description** section above.

-You do not need to choose an Account and Amortization Template.
+**Note:** You don't need to choose an **Account and Amortization Template**.

 ![](../../.gitbook/assets/How-to-submit-a-PO-7.PNG)

-The Procurement team will reach out to you if there is follow up needed for additional information.
+The Procurement team will reach out to you if additional information is needed.

 Once the form is complete, attach the appropriate legal documents and click **Submit** to start the approval workflow process.
 You can always check the status of your request in the Purchase Order Module or feel free to reach out to procurement@mattermost.com for further details on your request.